-It's asparagus season and the asparagus farm down the road from my home is thriving.
-When Denis came home with a big bag of fresh tender shoots, I made my favourite Dairy-Free Creamy Asparagus Soup and then began searching for something new, different and exciting to try.
+It's asparagus season and the asparagus farm down the road from my home will be open soon.
+I love bringing home a big bag of fresh tender shoots to make my favourite Dairy-Free Creamy Asparagus Soup.
+However, I'm always on the lookout for something new, different and exciting to try.

 Charring brings out the deeper, darker flavours in vegetables and fruit.
 While it is highly suspected that eating charred red meat can be dangerous, lightly charring vegetables is not.
 Charring red meat may create chemicals linked to an increased risk of a range of cancers.
 These chemicals result when muscle meats containing protein are cooked at high temperatures.

 I broiled these asparagus spears to help bring out the deeper, darker flavours.
 Cooking this way creates a savoury smokiness.
 The outside of the spears blister a little and soften while the inside stays crisp.

-This Charred Asparagus with Warm Citrus Sauce
+Charred Asparagus with Warm Citrus Sauce

-- 1 1/2 lbs. fresh asparagus spears, trimmed
+- 1 ½ pounds fresh asparagus spears, trimmed

 - 4 cloves garlic, smashed